 In fact, I have never come across one quite like it to this day.
 I'll uncover why it succeeded and why it failed despite being successful.
 Keep in mind I've seen really good ideas like "Her First Car Lot" selling cars that appealed to young female drivers.

-The dealership discussed here specialized in and only sold used upscale vehicles.
-They purchased all the cars at auctions to fill inventory as needed.
+The dealership discussed here specialized in and only sold upscale vehicles.
+They purchased most of the high mileage used cars at auctions to fill inventory as needed.
 The Owner would also acquire a few units from desperate people in over their heads.
-The lot also had one of those obligatory, we buy cars signs.
+The lot also had one of those giant, we buy cars signs.
 This snared a few unsuspecting people once in a while.

 The owner also had sales people scour local papers for private sale cars on slow days.
 He was famous in the area for offering a low ball cash now bailout offer.
 Sometimes it made people cry.